 Comply with Trade Laws

-FOX is committed to conducting business in compliance with applicable U.S. and non-U.S. international trade laws, including all applicable import and export control, economic sanctions, and
+FOX is committed to conducting business in compliance with applicable U.S. and non-U.S. international trade laws, including all applicable import and export controls, economic sanctions, and

-You must consult with an attorney in the Legal Department or FOX’s Chief Ethics and Compliance Officer to determine whether sanctions or other international trade restrictions apply to the country, entity or person with which you are doing business.
+You must consult with an attorney in the Legal Department or FOX’s Chief Ethics and Compliance Officer to determine whether sanctions or other international trade restrictions apply to the countries, entities or persons with which you are doing business.

 Avoiding the Appearance of Indirect Payments to Government Officials: We are careful to avoid situations in which things of value are given to those close to a government official, if such conduct may be viewed as a means of circumventing the intention of anti-bribery laws.
-Giving things of value to an official’s family members, or even making donations to a foundation or charity of his or her choice, may appear corrupt under certain circumstances.
-We never attempt to influence a government official by giving things of value to family members, or to entities she or he favors.
+Giving things of value to an official’s family members (such as a job or internship), or even making donations to a foundation or charity of an official’s choice, may appear corrupt under certain circumstances.
+We never attempt to influence a government official by giving things of value to family members or to entities they favor.

 We know and abide by the FOX Global Anti-Bribery and Anti-Corruption Policy.
 We don’t offer, give, solicit or accept bribes or kickbacks, either in cash or in the form of any other thing or service of value.
 It is important to remember that “bribes” can be more than just cash payments.
-Objects of value, hospitality, or even personal favors may be considered bribes if given for an improper purpose.
+Objects of value, hospitality, business discounts, jobs or internships, charitable donations or even personal favors may be considered bribes if given to an official or their family members or close associates for an improper purpose.